GameDevCoder/portfolio/_clients/from-software.md

 One of the biggest issues on the art creation side was that it took too long for the artists to check the look of the 3d model assets "in-game" on the Playstation 3.

-The process of turning 3d art assets into game assets and loading it up on the game console was tedious work.
+The process of turning 3d art assets into game assets and loading it up on the game console took a very long time.

 After doing information research on several tools and middleware, I suggested using tools from [Gamebryo](https://en.wikipedia.org/wiki/Gamebryo){: target="_blank"}.
-This provided the art team with a way to preview their 3d art assets on the Playstation 3 much more quickly.
+This provided the art team with a way to preview changes made to their 3D art assets on the Playstation 3 much more quickly.